Time to read: 8 minutes, 38 seconds

 - Provide a name for the new image and click Save.

 - After the operation completes, go to the Images page.
-Does your new image appear there?
+Did your new image appear there?

 To use your newly created image, you need to create a new VM config.